chadulous/PixelVision8wiki/Sounds_SoundData.md

 </table>

-You can use any Sfxr compatible sound generator to create a compatible 24 parameter string file for each sound effect.
+You can use any Sfxr sound generator to create a compatible 24 parameter string file for each sound effect.

 Each sound effect is stored inside of the `SoundChip`’s `sounds` array property.
 Here is an example of how the file is structured: